 So what I did find was an adapter.
 Yes, I found an adapter on Amazon that screws onto a candelabra bulb and turns it into a medium socket bulb.

 What this means is that I can use my candelabra size LED’s in the medium socket.
-I was skeptical at first and just ordered 1.
+I was skeptical at first and just ordered 1 and at the same time contemplated whether it was the right time to call in someone similar to this Sydney LED lighting electrician to come and fit them for me, and whilst everyone around me thought that this would be the best idea, I decided to go it alone (whilst having the electrician on speed dial just in case).
 I installed it and it worked like a charm.
 This was last week.

 I ordered 3 more adapters and put them on this week.
 They work perfectly.
 Here’s the part from Amazon if you’re interested (they are $3.92 shipped).